-123. POLICE REFORM ACT 2002 - ALLEGATIONS AGAINST AN ACPO RANK OFFICER (Agenda item 10)

-- 123.1 The MPA has been informed of concerns raised by a member of the public, against Assistant Commissioner John Yates concerning statements that he made to Parliament in relation to the 'phone hacking' inquiry. - 123.2 The Sub Committee was asked to: - a.
-Review the report and supporting documents; - b.
-Decide whether the allegations constitute a complaint within the meaning of PRA 2002 and, if so, whether to record them; - c.
-If not, decide whether the allegations constitute a conduct matter within the meaning of PRA 2002, and if so whether to record them; - d.
-If recorded, determine whether to refer the recordable conduct matter to the IPCC; - e.
-If not referred, consider whether the recordable conduct matter should be investigated; and - f.
-If not, consider the allegations in accordance with the Police (Conduct) Regulations 2008 ("the 2008 Regulations"). - 123.3 The Sub Committee confirmed that they had read and considered the report and all associated documents.

-Members considered the statutory test for a 'complaint' and resolved that the email from i did not read like a 'considered grievance' but rather a request for more information on how corruption is dealt with by the Authority.
-Members therefore resolved that concerns were no more than a mere assertion and the first component of a 'complaint' under the PRA 2002 was not satisfied.

-123.4 Members next considered whether the concerns gave rise to a 'conduct matter' under the PRA 2002.
+123. OFFIC CE REFORM ACT 2002 ALLEGATIONS AGAINST AN ACPO RANK CER da item 10) 123.1 A has been informed of concerns raised by a member of the public, Assistant Commissioner John Yates concerning statements that he made to ent in relation to the 'phone hacking' inquiry.
+123.2 The Sub Committee was asked to: a.
+Review the report and supporting documents; b.
+Decide whether the allegations constitute a complaint within the meaning of PRA 2002 and, if so, whether to record them; c.
+If not, decide whether the allegations constitute a conduct matter within the meaning of PRA 2002, and if so whether to record them; d.
+If recorded, determine whether to refer the recordable conduct matter to the IPCC; e.
+If not referred, consider whether the recordable conduct matter should be investigated; and f.
+If not, consider the allegations in accordance with the Police (Conduct) Regulations 2008 ("the 2008 Regulations").
+123.3 b Committee confirmed that they had read and considered the report and all ited documents. from [more therefore ers considered the statutory test for a 'complaint' and resolved that the email did not read like a 'considered grievance' but rather a request for information on how corruption is dealt with by the Authority.
+Members ore resolved that concerns were no more than a mere assertion a first component of a 'complaint' under the PRA 2002 was not satisfied.
+123.4 4.4 Members next considered whether the concerns gave rise to a 'conduct matter' under the PRA 2002.
 The Chair noted that AC Yates had appeared before the Full Authority, that he had provided an explanation to the Members, which they had accepted.
 Members felt however that there remains ambiguity as to the true course of events (and in particular the advice received from the CPS).